Fikayomi31/alx-system_engineering-devops/0x02-shell_redirections/README.md

   Write a script that prints “Hello, World”, followed by a new line to the standard output.
 1.All your scripts should be exactly two lines long Write a script that displays a confused smiley
+2.All your scripts should be exactly two lines long Display the content of the /etc/passwd file.